Last Updated: November 9, 2020

 When we hear of ‘Chinese cuisine’, the immediate impression is one of dishes that are rooted in tradition and may (or may not) be dated.

-As a newcomer to this playing field, Yellow Pot at Six Senses Duxton aims to re-envision Chinese cuisine as not only relevant but also sustainable.
+As a newcomer to this playing field, Yellow Pot at Duxton Reserve, Autograph Collection aims to re-envision Chinese cuisine as not only relevant but also sustainable.

 Apart from simply feeding hungry guests, their chefs also hope to highlight the importance of sustainability through the produce they procure – from ensuring imported ingredients come from viable sources, to supporting local fisheries and farms as much as possible.